kbindesh/azure-databricks-bootcamp/Module-15_Projects/Project-01/Readme.md

 ### 3.1 Create a Notebook to mount the dataset from ADLS to DBFS (using service principal)

 - Navigate to your Azure Databricks workspace >> Create a new folder "proj-01-nbs" >> New Notebook
 - For notebook code, kindly refer [mount-adls-container-ondbfs.ipynb](./notebooks/mount-adls-container-ondbfs.ipynb) notebook from _notebooks_ folder of this module.

+### 3.2 Create a Notebook to ingest the .csv dataset

+- Navigate to your Azure Databricks workspace >> Select folder "proj-01-nbs" >> New Notebook
+- For notebook code, kindly refer [mount-adls-container-ondbfs.ipynb](./notebooks/mount-adls-container-ondbfs.ipynb) notebook from _notebooks_ folder of this module.

 ## Step-XX: Creating Azure Databricks Workflow